The MOPS International’s 2011-12 Theme is MomSense: Bold • Loving • Sensible

 (Mom Intuition + Common Sense = MomSense)

+Our New Book for the 2011-2012 Year of MOPS!
 This year’s theme book, MomSense: A Common Sense Guide to Confident Mothering, delves further into the topic of finesse, one of the elements introduced in last year’s theme book.
 Finesse involves being the mom God intended you to be while intentionally loving your children and nurturing their growth.
 Topics addressed in the book include decision making, mom’s intuition and working through specific parenting dilemmas (“Mama Dramas”).
 MomSense reminds moms that they are the best mom for their kids and that they can develop contentment and confidence in their roles.

 "For the Spirit God gave us does not make us timid, but gives us power,